iPetyo/React/calorias_tracker_ContextAPI/README.md

 - **Tailwind CSS**: Utility-first CSS framework for creating rapid and customizable designs.
 - **TypeScript**: Programming language that adds static types to JavaScript to improve code productivity and scalability.
 - **React Reducers:**: React reducers have been used for certain project functionality.
+- **Context API**: Context API has been utilized for managing global state and passing data through the component tree efficiently.

 ## Installation